chigozie-i/Stored-Procedure/README.md

 ## Stored Procedure

+SQL can be likened to a language with diverse dialects.
+My primary dialect is Transact-SQL (T-SQL), utilised in Microsoft SQL server.
+When querying a database, instructions are composed in code.
+Repeatedly used instructions, can be encapsulated and stored for future use through a process known as a STORED PROCEDURE.
+The idea behind stored procedures is to enable the storage and management of frequently used SQL code directly within the database server.
+This eliminates the need to rewrite your code thereby simplifying the task of maintaining data integrity and consistency, especially in complex operations involving multiple database alterations.
+Stored procedures offer a structured and effective method for handling the rules, procedures, and operations that govern the manipulation and management of data within a database system by encouraging the reuse of code, enhancing performance optimization, and bolstering security and transaction management within database applications.

 A Stored Procedure in T-SQL (Transact-SQL) is a precompiled collection of SQL statements, to be executed whenever needed.
 It's like a saved set of instructions that can be reused multiple times without rewriting them.

 ## Why Use Stored Procedures?